 It is always a pleasure to welcome people to Carey, whether they are making their first contact, or are families who have associations with the School that go back generations.

-As the father of two daughters, one a current Carey student, the other an Old Carey Grammarian, I also understand the hopes, questions and anxieties many parents have in considering a new school for their children.
+As the father of two daughters, both Old Carey Grammarians, I also understand the hopes, questions and anxieties many parents have in considering a new school for their children.
 I can tell you, from my own experience, and from welcoming so many new Carey families in my time as Principal, that Carey is a friendly and inclusive community.

 Carey parents may be a diverse group — coming from many different cultural, social and religious backgrounds — but there is no doubt that we are all united in a common goal: wanting our children to thrive.

 Schools are primarily about young people, and especially about helping them become the best they can be.
 We offer our girls and boys every opportunity to grow into communicative, creative, critically-thinking, curious and community-minded young adults.
 Carey students are offered flexible pathways to achieve their goals and develop clear strategies to achieve them.
 We expect our students to think, problem-solve, reflect and respond to the meaningful feedback they receive.